zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 - [x] No cross-talk with other connections

 ## Summary
-Mute button script has been thoroughly verified and updated to v1.2.0.
-All issues from the original script have been fixed:
+Mute button script has been updated to v1.3.0 with critical fix:
-- Removed script isolation violations
-- Implemented self-contained configuration reading
-- Removed all color changes to preserve visual design
-- Added proper connection routing
-- Implemented centralized logging pattern
-- Added touch detection to prevent loops
+- **Removed all text references** - buttons don't have text property in TouchOSC
+- Only uses visual state (x=0 for muted, x=1 for unmuted)
+- TouchOSC rules documentation updated with this critical information
+- All other fixes from v1.2.0 retained

 Ready for testing!